hadipourh/craftanalysis/README.md

 [CryptoSMT](https://github.com/kste/cryptosmt) is used for computing the differential effects.
 We have improved CryptoSMT's Sbox encoding to make it faster for SPN ciphers.
 Therefore, If you want to use our SAT/SMT-based tools, you need to do the same installation recepies as CryptoSMT.
 Note that, if you already have installed CryptoSMT, you only need to replace the `config.py` file with your own `config.py` file in folders [SAT-SMT-ST](/SAT-SMT-ST), and [/SAT-SMT-RT](/SAT-SMT-RT).

-While the majority of codes in this repository, have been written with Python3 language, we have used [C++] (https://en.wikipedia.org/wiki/C%2B%2B), for experimental verification of our results in differential cryptanalysis of CRAFT.
+While the majority of codes in this repository, have been written with Python3 language, we have used [C++](https://en.wikipedia.org/wiki/C%2B%2B), for experimental verification of our results in differential cryptanalysis of CRAFT.
 We've also used [OpenMP](https://www.openmp.org/) to achive a better performance.
 In order to compile the C++ codes in folder [ExperimentalVerification-Diff](/ExperimentalVerification-Diff), you can use g++ compiler with `-fopenmp` compiler flag.

 <a name="zc"></a>
 ## Zero-Correlation Cryptanalysis